 We participate in the annual RMI data collection campaign, sharing details of our mica sourcing, and are working towards full traceability of processing units and mines to gain further visibility.
-In FY2023, all the mica we sourced from direct suppliers was purchased from RMI members.
-We can trace all the mica we source to the country level.
-We sourced 28% of our mica from India and 88% of this mica is traced to mine level.
+In FY2024, 99.96% of the mica we sourced from direct suppliers was purchased from RMI members.
+We can trace all the mica we source for our production sites to country level.
+We sourced 34% of our mica from India and 97% of this mica is traced to mine level.
 Our 2030 goal also incorporates our third-party manufacturing partners, and we are engaging these partners on their mica sourcing.
 Coty is also part of a partnership between the RMI and the supply chain traceability platform, Tilkal.
 This partnership was the first multi-stakeholder blockchain-based solution to improve traceability across mica supply chains.